 · Patients will be informed about their responsibilities at the time of booking.
 A notice will be placed on the website, and the online booking software will send them a copy of these protocols as part of a Covid-19 specific consent form they will be required to sign electronically, prior to arriving at their appointment.

-· Covid-19 Symptoms may range from mild to severe.
-Patients are required to cancel appointments if they experience any of these symptoms on the day of their appointment.
+· Patients are required to cancel appointments if they experience any signs of illness on the day of their appointment.
 The 24 hour cancellation policy will not apply.

 · As a part of this consent form, patients must commit to understanding that while we’ve taken all possible measures to minimize risk of viral transmission, the nature of our treatments means that physical distancing is not possible in the treatment room.